-When you are facing a home foreclosure, and you would like to find out whether or not you can prevent it from happening, you might consider hiring a lawyer.
+When you are facing a home foreclosure, and you would like to find out whether or not you can prevent it from happening, you might consider hiring a lawyer and this will likely lead you to ask yourself a question like “Who is the top foreclosure lawyer in New Haven, CT?”
 Naturally, you would want a great lawyer to represent your case.
-This will likely lead you to asking yourself a question like “Who is the top foreclosure lawyer in New Haven, CT?”

 Who is the Top Foreclosure Lawyer in New Haven, CT?

 You may be doing everything possible to save your home from foreclosure.
-You might be cutting costs in every area, but in the meantime the penalties and interest continues to accrue.
+You might be cutting costs in every area, but in the meantime, the penalties and interest continue to accrue.
 Like trying to bail water from entering a leaky boat, your actions are likely not enough.

 Luckily, there are options available.
 As a top foreclosure lawyer in New Haven, CT, Eric Lindh Foster Law, LLC has extensive experience and legal knowledge to help you with this dire situation.
 Count on Eric Lindh Foster Law, LLC, to provide you with effective counsel that may be able to stop foreclosure.